texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

 }
 ```

-Arduino prorgams are C++ programs, but the formatting for Arduino programs is special.
-You'll notice that the the code is divided into two functions, `setup()` and `loop()`. `setup()` is always called first.
-The code inside of this function is all neccessary, and is used to establish connections to the robot and ensure that it starts without any motors running.
-Almost all of the code you'll be writing will go inside `loop()`, which runs continually after `setup()` has ended.

-Now that you've gone through the programming tutorials, most of this code should make sense to you.
-However, you'll notice that there are some lines that seem unfamiliar.
-These are functions included and needed for the Bot'n'Roll API, so we'll help you get started on figuring out what they do.
+### The Two Functions We'll Be Working With
+Arduino programs are C++ programs.

+After practicing C++ the first thing that you are likely to notice is the lack of a `main`.

+Instead, the code that we will be using is divided into two functions, `setup` and `loop`.

+`setup` is always called first.
+It is sort of like a constructor for setting up the robot.
+Things in `setup` happen once, when the robot is started.

+`loop`, on the other hand, is called over and over.
+You can think of there being a `while` loop running on the robot which runs the `loop` command repeatedly as long as the power switch on the side of the robot is flipped on.

+### The Header Files

 ```
 #include <BnrOneA.h>